-As head of programming for Frieze Academy and the former arts and lifestyle director for Porter Magazine, Jo Craven enjoys a feast for the eyes.
+As Head of Programming for Frieze Academy and the former Arts & Lifestyle Director for Porter Magazine, Jo Craven enjoys a feast for the eyes.
 She takes us with her on a wander through the eye-catching art collection here at Corinthia London, while pondering the relationship between art and food.

 Appropriately, each wall hosts a broad spectrum of work and becomes a celebration of British artists, curated by West Contemporary, from marble maquettes by Beth to a vast collage by Robi Walters, whose special ingredient is hundreds of discarded restaurant menus reinterpreted as a stunning visual based on the MOD logo.
-(The menus were sent following a social media request by Tom).
-As Kerridge puts it: ‘eating is something that creates memories’ and by stimulating all the senses, the visual as much as taste, the memories are inevitably stronger.
+As Kerridge puts it: "eating is something that creates memories" and by stimulating all the senses, the visual as much as taste, the memories are inevitably stronger.

-The pace is ever-changing as one moves from art work to art work, and cumulatively a strong personality is portrayed, of a broad perspective, where there’s enthusiasm for so much diverse, stunning art pieces.
+The pace is ever-changing as one moves from artwork to artwork, and cumulatively a strong personality is portrayed, of a broad perspective, where there’s enthusiasm for so many diverse, stunning art pieces.
 Just like Tom Kerridge using art to complement the food he brings to the table, the art collection throughout the hotel creates a vital narrative, bringing energy to the experience of being here, at the heart it makes you want to linger, consider for longer, and return for more.

 Jo Craven has worked across the cultural landscape for 15 years as Features Editor for Vogue, Arts & Lifestyle Director for Porter magazine and most recently curating cultural events as Head of Programming for Frieze Academy.
 She consults on content strategy, from editorial to events, across the arts.